MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_wither_random_attack_pos_goal.md

 `minecraft:behavior.wither_random_attack_pos_goal` allows an entity to attack at random.

 > [!NOTE]
-> This behavior can only be used by `wither` entity type.
+> This behavior can only be used by the `wither` entity type.

 ## Example